tl,dr: Get a new free mail account now. Tutanota comes with built-in encryption so no one can abuse your data.

 Webmail and why it is good - and bad

-Webmail is a great tool for communication: Always available, quick and easy webmail login on any device, easy to use, and as everyone has an email address - email, and for most that is webmail, is to date the fastest communication tool.
-It enables you to reach everyone.
-Despite the recent popularity rise of chat apps, there is no way around email, and webmail for that matter.
+Webmail is a great tool for communication: Always available, quick and easy email login on any device, and - as everyone has an email address - webmail is to date the best communication tool to reach anyone quickly.
+Despite the recent popularity rise of chat apps, there is no way around email, or webmail for that matter.

 The number of email users worldwide has grown to more than 3.8 billion users and is projected to reach 4.3 billion by the year 2022.